peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

   -d nr
 ```

-**Decontamination of Samples with Control Sample**
+**Decontamination of Samples with Control Sample** <br>
-14. database with taxonomy for decontamination, these files are very large so I have not included them in this workflow, but you can download them to your server from NCBI.
+14. Create a database with taxonomy for decontamination of samples, the taxonomy files are quite large so I have not included them in this workflow, but you can download them to your server from NCBI.

 ```sh
 /diamond/diamond makedb --in /decontamination/23_scaffolds_300.fasta_cdhit.fasta --db /decontamination/decontamination_db --taxonmap /nr/prot.accession2taxid.gz --taxonnodes /nr/nodes.dmp --taxonnames  /nr/names.dmp --threads 20 &